-A guide to problems, costs, maintenance and repair for your 2011 Chevrolet Express 1500
+A guide to repairs, service, and maintenance costs for your 2011 Chevrolet Express 1500

 Certain vehicles are being recalled because if a crash were to occur not requiring deployment of the front airbags, the head of an unbelted front seat passenger could hit the instrument panel, resulting in personal injury because the panel may not sufficiently absorb the impact.
 As of this writing, General Motors is still working on a remedy for this concern.